ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Using RSA with your certificate's private and public keys for key exchanges is off the table as generating a 2048+ bit prime is very expensive.
-We thus need switch to ephemeral (Elliptic Curve) Diffie-Hellman cipher suites.
+We thus need to switch to ephemeral (Elliptic Curve) Diffie-Hellman cipher suites.
 For DH you can generate a 2048 bit parameter once, choosing a private key afterwards is cheap.

 {% codeblock lang:text %}
 openssl dhparam -out dhparam.pem 2048